 - Confirm the termination in writing, with their entitlements in the letter, Centrelink Separation Certificate and maybe a Statement of Service.

-For advice on employment termination, contact Harrison Human ResourcesTM.
+For further advice on employment termination, contact Harrison Human ResourcesTM.